TobiasgutPrivat/AutoAlteration/ReadMe.md

 - YepTree
 - NoItems

-## Known Issues/Bugs
+## Known Issues
-- Macroblocks are not supported yet
+- The position of Items which are snapped onto something are read incorrectly, resulting in small offsets.
+- Some Map Templates have different height offset for normal placed blocks

 ## Contribution
 You are welcome to contribute to the Project by creating Pull Requests on GitHub